IBXCODECAT/Minecraft-Bedrock-Server/docs/README.md

 - `correct-player-movement` will determine the client position will get corrected to the server position if the movement score exceeds the threshold.
 (Aloud values: "true" or "false")
 - `server-authoritative-block-breaking` determines if the server will compute block mining operations in sync with the client so it can verify that the client should be able to break blocks when it thinks it can.
 (Aloud values: "true" or "false")

+### start.bat

+`start.bat` is responsable for starting all required batch files as well as the server's main executable.
+This file is automaticly launched when windows starts up because it is referenced by a lnk shortcut in the `shell:startup` file location.
+This file will launch `AutoBackupElevated.bat`, `AutoConnect.bat`, and `bedrock_server.exe`.
+This file will howerver not be run by `AutoConnect.bat` to prevent an infinite call loop.
+All batch files are able to run offline, so there doesn't have to be an internet connection for this operation to complete.

 ### valid_known_packs.json

 `valid_known_packs.json` is a JSON file that contains all "legal" packs to be used on the server.
 The data is stored as pack objects inside of an array with the first array item being the format object.
 The pack object only has one attribute which is the `file_version`.
 This is set to "2" because of the file-structure MOJANG is using right now.
 All objects after the format object are pack objects.
 These have four attributes: